-- b Materials must be attractive, durable and easy to maintain such as brickwork, ceramic tiles, metal and timber. - c Multiple Dwelling, Mixed Use, Commercial Development and Landmark sites are to be referred to the City's Design Review Panel. - d A public art contribution is required pursuant to Local Planning Policy: Percent for Public Art.
+- b Materials must be attractive, durable and easy to maintain such as brickwork, ceramic tiles, metal and timber. - Multiple Dwelling, Mixed Use, Commercial Development and Landmark sites are to be referred to the City's Design Review Panel. - d A public art contribution is required pursuant to Local Planning Policy: Percent for Public Art. - e Traditional shopfronts are to be maintained in the Village subprecinct.
+Any works proposing removal of traditional shop front elements including: inset doorways; stall risers; sills; or operable windows requires development approval. - f In the renewal of any shop fronts in the Village sub-precinct development must include: - doorways with a depth between 500mm and 1.5m to clearly articulate entrances; - Stall risers to a minimum height of 450mm; - A variety of materials; and - Transparent glazing allowing people to see into, and out of, the shopfront.